 So, why this CPU, specifically?

-Well, there are two key reasons:
+Well, there are three key reasons:

 - It is more affordable.
 The Ryzen 3 2200G is some 15 to 20 dollars cheaper than the i3-8100 at the moment, all the while it performs more or less the same.